 On June 13, 2018, Shareholders approved the Restricted Stock Unit Plan (the "RSU Plan").
-On June 14, 2023, the RSU Plan was amended and last ratified and approved by the Shareholders pursuant to the requirements of the TSX-V (as discussed further below) at the 2023 Meeting, a copy of which is attached hereto as Schedule "B".
+The RSU Plan was amended and last ratified on June 14, 2023 and approved by the Shareholders on June 13, 2024 pursuant to the requirements of the TSX-V (as discussed further below) at the 2024 Meeting, a copy of which is attached hereto as Schedule "B".
 The purpose of the RSU Plan is to advance the interests of the Company and its subsidiaries by: (i) assisting the Company and its subsidiaries in attracting and retaining individuals with experience and ability; (ii) allowing certain executive officers, directors, and key employees of the Company and its subsidiaries to participate in the long term success of the Company, and (iii) promoting a greater alignment of interests between the executive officers and key employees designated under the RSU Plan and the Shareholders.
 The RSU Plan is available to directors, officers, employees and consultants which are collectively referred to in the RSU Plan as "Service Providers" of the Company, as determined by the Board (the "Eligible Grantees").
 On November 2, 2017, October 24, 2019, and November 18, 2020, the Company granted 124,500, 122,700 and 338,700 RSUs respectively, to officers, employees and consultants.
-As of the date of this Circular, 260,700 RSUs have been cancelled or forfeited, 55,500 RSUs were settled in Common Shares, and 269,700 RSUs are to be issued into Common Shares.
+As of the date of this Circular, 366,100 RSUs have been cancelled or forfeited, 55,500 RSUs were settled in Common Shares, and 164,300 RSUs are to be issued into Common Shares.
 There are no unvested RSUs issued or outstanding.